xmos/lib_xua/lib_xua/doc/rst/lib_xua.rst

 About This Document
 ~~~~~~~~~~~~~~~~~~~

-This document describes the structure of the library, its use and resources required.
+This document describes the structure of ``lib_xua``, its use and resources required.
 It also covers some implementation detail.

 This document assumes familiarity with the XMOS xCORE architecture, the Universal Serial Bus 2.0 Specification (and related specifications),
 the XMOS tool chain and XC language.